Flesh for Lulu: History

-Nick Marsh (vocals and guitar) and James Mitchell (drums) formed the band and soon recruited Rocco Barker (originally from Wasted Youth, guitar and vocals), and Glen Bishop (bass), taking their name from an American film.
-After a well received John Peel session, they signed to Polydor Records in 1983, and soon thereafter, bassist Glen Bishop left to join Under Two Flags, and was replaced by Kevin Mills (formerly of Specimen).
+Nick Marsh (vocals and guitar) and James Mitchell (drums), along with Justin Brooks, formed the band, and recruited bassist Philip Ames from an ad in Melody Maker.
+Brooks left, and was replaced by Mark Ambler.
+This line up recorded the band's only John Peel session, which was well received enough to earn them a contract with Polydor Records in 1983.
+After Ames and Ambler left, Rocco Barker (originally from Wasted Youth, guitar and vocals), and Glen Bishop (bass) were recruited.
+They took their name from an American film..
+Soon thereafter, bassist Glen Bishop left to join Under Two Flags, and was replaced by Kevin Mills (formerly of Specimen).

-Their first EP, "Roman Candle" did well, but the label dropped them a year later after their eponymous first album failed to find any commercial success.
+Their first EP, "Roman Candle", did well, but the label dropped them a year later after their eponymous first album failed to find any commercial success.

 In 1985, the band signed to Hybrid Records and released the mini LP Blue Sisters Swing, which was produced with Craig Leon.
 The cover image of two nuns kissing resulted in the album being banned in the United States and Europe.
 Flesh for Lulu then joined Statik Records, which released Big Fun City later that year.

 The following year, the band signed to Beggars Banquet Records, and their song "I Go Crazy" was featured in Some Kind of Wonderful and received some airplay on American college rock radio stations.
 This allowed Flesh for Lulu to undertake a tour of the US.

 In 1989, "Decline and Fall" followed and became a top 15 hit on the new Modern Rock Tracks chart.
 The next year, "Time and Space" written by newest member Del Strangefish (ex-Peter and the Test Tube Babies guitarist) became their biggest U.S. hit, reaching the top 10 of the Modern Rock chart, but the song failed to chart on any other U.S. chart.
 After Capitol Records dropped the band, a record deal with Hollywood Records fell through.
 The band disbanded soon after with singer Nick Marsh stating, "The reason Flesh really split up is because there wasn't a definite...to coin the oldest cliché of them all, there were musical differences.
 That's true, there were two separate trains of thought."

 The song "Postcards from Paradise" was covered by Paul Westerberg as a secret bonus track on his 2002 album Stereo.
 The Goo Goo Dolls also covered the same song, which is part of a "deluxe edition" release of their 2010 album Something for the Rest of Us available on the band's website.